blankworker1/BYOB/guide.md

 - BYOB is **not a bank** and holds **no funds**.
 - Always **store seeds offline**.
-- Never share your Wall ID publicly if it contains sensitive info.
+- You can share the WORDWALL publicly as it contains no sensitive info.
-- Loss of seed = loss of ability to reproduce your poster.

 ---